LaoZZZZZ/bartender-1.0/README.md

 # bartender-1.0

+What's bartender?

-Bartender is a tool that is designed for random barcode data.
+Bartender is a c++ tool that is designed to process random barcode data.
 It currently has two functionalities.
 1. It could call out true barcode and their true population size.
-2. Find the trajectory for multiple time points.
+2. Find the trajectory for multiple time points(Coming out soon).

-It could run on a single laptop and could handle barcode library which the size is at least millions level.
+Installation:
+1. Make sure the gcc

+Output:
 More information will be added.
 Stay tuned.